It's embarrassing to admit you harbor pettiness in your life, but the truth is that most of us do.

 Yes, sometimes you have to "bite your tongue" to keep from saying something mean.
 Yes, sometimes you're tempted to "put somebody in their place", and yes, sometimes you do want to rip a person the way they ripped you, but is that the way Jesus acted?

 Are we Christians only when it's easy?
-Are we kind and forgiving only when it's convenient?
+Are we forgiving only when it's convenient?
 Do we really practice what we preach?

 This is tough to take, but we have to remember that other people are watching us, measuring our testimony by how we behave.
 And God is watching us, too.